The Role Of Abrasives in the Shipbuilding Industry Skip to content

 The work location may be hundreds of feet from the power supply, so the operator may need to crawl or walk through the ship's ballast with tools and equipment.
 Proper cutting and grinding equipment may not always be the ideal choice when work is being done far from the power source.

-Many operators prefer air (pneumatic) tools over electrical ones.
-However, if the compressed air line is extended far, the pressure may be insufficient to operate the tool correctly, necessitating the use of abrasives.
+Air (pneumatic) tools are preferred by many operators over electrical ones.
+However, if the compressed air line is extended too far, the pressure may be insufficient to operate the tool correctly, necessitating the use of abrasives.
 If air tools are underpowered, they will bog down more easily than electric right-angle grinders when attempting to maintain surface speed.
 Using a grinding or cutting wheel with a soft bond can help maximize performance in both situations when an air tool or an electric tool is underpowered.

 NEEDS FOR CUTTING AND GRINDING

-In the line fabrication, finishing, or painting portions of a shipyard operation, handheld instruments like air and electric right-angle grinders and die grinders are most frequently used for activities like weld prep, cleaning in between weld passes, and post-weld cleaning and finishing.
+Handheld tools such as air and electric right-angle grinders and die grinders are commonly used for weld prep, cleaning between weld passes, and post-weld cleaning and finishing in the line fabrication, finishing, or painting sections of a shipyard operation.

 • CLIENT REQUIREMENTS - Will the finished project be a commercial vessel or part of a military fleet?
 This significantly affects the final specs as well as any rules or specifications, such as the kinds of coatings that can be added to the ship.
-The first step in choosing the right tool and accessories is to comprehend the ultimate specs.
+Understanding the final specifications is the first step in selecting the appropriate tool and accessories.

-• WORKING CONDITIONS AND SURROUNDINGS - When cutting and grinding in these tight spaces, it's vital to weigh which is more important: product longevity or speed of completion.
-Using a rapid cutting or grinding product that only lasts for 15 minutes before needing to be replaced is not very efficient if it takes the operator 30 minutes to get to the point of work and they need more tools to carry to the site.
-In this case, using a more robust product—like a ceramic disc—can save money and time.
+• WORKING CONDITIONS AND SURROUNDINGS - When cutting and grinding in these tight spaces, it's crucial to consider the relative importance of product longevity and speed of completion.
+If it takes the operator thirty minutes to reach the job site and they need more tools to reach the site, using a fast cutting or grinding product that only lasts fifteen minutes and needs to be replaced is not very efficient.
+In this situation, using a more durable product like a ceramic disc can save time and money.

 ABRASIVE PRODUCT SELECTION